NethServer/docs/administrator-manual/en/backup.rst

 When selecting an engine, the system administrator should carefully evaluate multiple aspects:

-like the space and speed of storage backend and privacy constraints:

 * Compression: data are compressed on the destination, the disk usage can vary in function of compression efficiency which depends also from the data set.
 * Deduplication: instead of compressing files, split data into chunks and keep only a copy